Therma° Temperature Monitoring for Cloud Kitchen Food Safety

 However, if the health department inspects a cloud kitchen and finds a violation, who should be held responsible?
 Centralized groups, like Zuul or Kitchens United, own many of today’s cloud kitchens.
 These organizations are generally held responsible for the nonobservance of health ordinances.
 That means failed inspections and the associated penalties become their responsibility even though they did not commit the infraction themselves.

-Temperature monitoring in cloud kitchens
+Temperature monitoring in a cloud kitchen

 While the consequences of health code violations are intimidating, they are avoidable.